 Kaiser Foundation Health Plan: Best Reputation

 Why we chose it: Kaiser Foundation offers top-rated, award-winning health care plans.
-In 2020 Medicare’s rating plan, based on a 5-star system, awarded Kaiser Permanente 5 out of 5 stars for California, Colorado, Georgia, Hawaii, Virginia, Maryland, Washington D.C., and received 4.5 out of 5 stars for its Northwest region (including Oregon and Washington).
-Of 412 health plans rated by the National Committee on Quality Assurance (NCQA), only 4 health plans received a 5 out of 5-star rating; three out of the four 5 star awards went to the Kaiser Foundation.
+In 2020 Medicare’s rating plan, based on a 5-star system, awarded Kaiser Permanente 5 out of 5 stars for California, Colorado, Georgia, Hawaii, Virginia, Maryland, Washington D.C., and Oregon.
+Kaiser also received 4.5 out of 5 stars for Washington.
+Of the more than 1000 health plans rated by the National Committee on Quality Assurance (NCQA), only five health plans received a 5 out of 5-star rating.
+One of them was from Kaiser Permanente.

-Gets 5 out of 5 stars in Medicare’s CMS rating system in most states
+Gets 5 out of 5 stars in Medicare’s CMS rating system in nearly all states that it's offered in.

 Offers award-winning insurance plans